kilinrax/gigabyte-z790-aero-g-efi/README.md

 Note that GPU spoofing is necessary to avoid 'Failed Power Play Resume' errors from AmdRadeonController.cpp on wake.
 Yes, this is strange: a W6600 Pro is closer than an AIB partner 6600 to the W6600X found in a real Mac Pro.

+## Issues solved

+### Verbose mode

+If boot-args includes '-v', the 'display sometimes takes a while to appear' problem turns into a 'the display never activates on some reboots' problem.

+### Errors in DeviceProperties

+PCI paths for any device being incorrect will cause boot loops.

+### Nvidia dGPU not disabled

+Causes constant problems with Bluetooth.

+### NVMeFix.kext

+Causes root partition to be mounted read-only, startup hangs.

+### SetupVirtualMap

+Mus be 'True' to boot, counter-intuitively.

+### EFI partition damaged (happened twice, cause unknown)

+Locate it with 'diskutil list', fix with 'sudo fsck_msdos'.

 ## Thanks/Credits
 - [Opencore Team](https://dortania.github.io/getting-started/)
 - [Using Alder Lake or Raptor Lake](https://chriswayg.gitbook.io/opencore-visual-beginners-guide/advanced-topics/using-alder-lake)